GarrettS/dailyworker/README.md

 ### What It Does

-* Opens a Google Form (or similar) with your pre-filled data
+* Opens the MV Daily Worker Google Form with your pre-filled data,
-* Waits for the form to load, then submits
+* and submits it.
 * Runs automatically on schedule each morning, even if you forget
-* Keeps Chrome open briefly so you can verify it (if testing manually)
+* Keeps Chrome open briefly so you can verify it (if testing manually).

 ```
 ┌─────────────────────────────────────────────────────────────┐